 Up to 1 day in advance, season the chicken breasts and wrap them in bacon.
-Cover and refrigerate them until you’re ready to cook.
+Cover and refrigerate them in an airtight container until you’re ready to cook.
 Brush with the maple syrup mixture just before baking.

 Recommended Tools to Make this Recipe

 - Baking Dish.
-Perfect for making this chicken.
+Perfect for making bacon wrapped chicken breast recipes.

 - Instant Read Thermometer.
 The best way to tell when your chicken is cooked through.